Ayush-Chandra-107/Coupon-System-IISER-Kolkata/README.md

    - Email (Short Answer)
    - UTR Number (Short Answer)
-   - Food Preference (Multiple Choice or Dropdown) This had three options in my case, the first two don't matter but the third one has a reference in the code (qr_generate+mail.gs)
+   - Food Preference (Multiple Choice or Dropdown)
+     - This had three options in my case, the first two don't matter but the third one has a reference in the code (`qr_generate+mail.gs`):
-           a.
+       - a.
 Non-Veg
-           b.
+       - b.
 Veg
-           c.
+       - c.
 No food
-        For option c, no mail was sent, no qr code was generated, and no UTR was stored in the list for scanning.
-You may change this as per your need in qr_generate+mail.gs
+     - For option c, no mail was sent, no QR code was generated, and no UTR was stored in the list for scanning.
+You may change this as per your need in `qr_generate+mail.gs`.

 4. After completing the form, click on the "Responses" tab and select the green Google Sheets icon to link your form to a new Google Spreadsheet.
 Name the sheet appropriately (e.g., `Form Responses 1`).